 A. To provide high quality American Sign Language instruction.

 - The program will recruit and retain qualified and diverse ASL instructional personnel.

-- The program will continually enhance ASL curricula, materials, methods, and assessments, and lab experiences.
+- The program will continually enhance ASL curricula, materials, methods, assessments, and lab experiences.

 - The program will maintain adequate equipment and facilities to support ASL instruction.

-- The program will offer quality ASL courses in support of general education requirements, the ASL minor, the interpretation major, and other related majors.
+- The program will offer quality ASL courses in support of general education requirements, the ASL minor, the interpreting major, and other related majors.

-- The program will help prepare students to have basic proficiency in ASL as part of the prerequisites to formal acceptance into the interpretation major.
+- The program will help prepare students to have basic proficiency in ASL as part of the prerequisites to formal acceptance into the Interpreter Training Program.